dgit05/dgit05/README.md

 </p>

 <p>
-  Building intelligent apps with code and curiosity.
+  Building intelligent apps with code and curiosity🧠🔍👩‍💻
 </p>